Emily Rooney, UKCP, Relational Centred Counsellor & Integrative Psychotherapist

-I have Advanced Diplomas in Relational Psychotherapeutic Counselling and Integrative Psychotherapy.
-I currently attend The Relational Academy in Cambridge undertaking a certificate in Counselling and Therapy for Adolescents.
+I have Advanced Diplomas in Relational Psychotherapeutic Counselling and Integrative Psychotherapy and currently attend The Relational Academy in Cambridge undertaking a certificate in Counselling and Therapy for Adolescents.

 For the last 12 years I have also been supporting clients within substance misuse/dependency and have worked with individuals with behavioural or personality difficulties and with young people, children and families.
 My support extended towards women and issues around mothering and their body.

-I have completed many Continued Professional Development training days covering various aspects of Mental Health, Illness and disorders and I have a keen interest in areas of relationships, supporting young people, addiction, bereavement and loss, depression, anxiety and trauma.
+Having completed many Continued Professional Development training days covering various aspects of Mental Health, Illness and disorders, I also show a keen interest in areas of relationships, supporting young people, addiction, bereavement and loss, depression, anxiety and trauma.

 I also hold an NVQ level 3 in Health and Social Care and I am trained in safeguarding young people, children and vulnerable adults.